Title

 Diosdado Macapagal's Executive Order No. 75 establishes the Land Reform Project Administration to implement the Agricultural Land Reform Code, aiming to promote owner-cultivatorship, enhance small farmers' livelihoods, and streamline the administrative machinery for effective land reform in the Philippines.

-The NLRC is composed of the Governor of the Land Authority (Chairman), the Administrator of the Agricultural Credit Administration, the Chairman and CEO of the Land Bank, the Commissioner of the Agricultural Productivity Commission, and a member appointed by the President representing the party with the second largest votes in the last presidential election.
+The Governor of the Land Authority (Chairman), the Administrator of the Agricultural Credit Administration, the Chairman/CEO of the Land Bank, the Commissioner of the Agricultural Productivity Commission, and another presidentially appointed member representing the party with the second largest number of votes in the last presidential election.
+The Agrarian Counsel acts as legal counsel of the NLRC.

 Analyze Cases Smarter, Faster